The Ultimate Guide to Construction Retainage

 • Addressing any concerns before starting on a job

 Of course, communication plays a huge role in this.
-Before a contract is finalized and a job begins, every party should be clear on the details and expectations related to retainage.
+Before the construction contract is finalized and a job begins, every party should be clear on the details and expectations related to retainage.
 Throughout the job, you’ll want to stay in communication with owners, subcontractors, and vendors to make sure everyone is on the same page in terms of progress, payment status, and any changes in job scope.
 Things can easily be forgotten, misremembered, or misunderstood, so keeping written documentation of communications, invoices, and receipts is a must.

 Lastly, you’ll want to double-check you’re accurately accounting for retainage in your billing and invoice process.
 When done right, any unreleased retainage should reflect as revenue on your profit and loss statement, and as uncollected funds on your balance sheet.